 - What is important to you in a job – money, status, geographical location, work-life balance?

 I know what I want to do, I’m just not sure how

 Have a look at our web pages for researchers which include information on resources to help you explore different job and sector options.
 If you can’t find enough detail or need help planning a strategy, a Careers Adviser will be better able to help you if you’ve done some groundwork.

 I just want help with my interview technique

 In a research staff appointment, a Careers Adviser will help you focus on the questions you are most concerned about and talk through strategies for answering them.
 If you bring the advert and job/person specification with you, they could also help you predict questions that might be asked.
 As with any interview situation, though, preparation is key, so please come having done some homework on the organisation you’re applying to and your evidence that you can do the job!

 If you would rather have an interview-style scenario where you will be asked typical questions and given feedback on your performance, please book a practice interview appointment instead.

-I want some feedback on my CV or covering letter
+I want some feedback on my CV or cover letter

-Have a look at some of the CV examples for researchers on the Vitae website.
-Print out your CV/covering letter and bring it with you to the appointment.
+Find out more about CVs for researchers on the Vitae website.
+Print out your CV/cover letter and bring it with you to the appointment.